 This pedal is perfect for someone seeking for a cheap pedal for bluesy/fuzzy old-school sound and for classic rock.
 Not that it can’t do the rest, but if you are really into metal and heavier stuff, better look someplace else.

 Big Muff Pi is widely recognized as one of the most iconic effect pedals, and you can hear it in David Gilmour’s solos, Jack White’s muddy riffs, and many many others.

-- Although the pedal perhaps lacks in versatility when compared to some other pedals, the sound quality that it offers really makes it worthwhile.
-The Big Muff falls on the simple side with it’s limited controls, but it’s limits are only noticable when compared with some of the more modular pedals.
-Big Muff is more focused, and doesn’t try to be everything at once.
+Although the pedal perhaps lacks in versatility when compared to some other pedals, the sound quality that it offers really makes it worthwhile.
+The Big Muff falls on the simple side with its limited controls, but its limits are only noticeable when compared to some of the more versatile pedals.
+Big Muff is more focused and doesn’t try to do everything at once.